adedejiadebusuyi/alx-zero_day/README.md

-My first readme
-update chages to main branch README.md file
+This is the readme file for alx second project on git, github and code versioning.